Unleash/unleash/website/docs/contributing/developer-guide.md

 We believe that the following principles are essential in achieving our goal:

+* We test our code always

-- Testing code always: Software engineering is challenging, and it's crucial to take every precaution necessary to avoid introducing bugs.
-Thus, testing is an effective way to accomplish this aim.
-We prefer automation over manual testing.
+Software is difficult.
+Being a software engineer is about acknowledging our limits, and taking every precaution necessary to avoid introducing bugs.
+We believe that testing is the best way to achieve this.
+We test our code always, and prefer automation over manual testing.

-- Writing code that is easy to understand and maintain: Code serves as language – a means of communicating intent with readers efficiently.
-Therefore, writing clean code matters significantly for us because it keeps our codebase manageable while maintaining speed in the long run.

-- Considering solutions before committing: Rather than jumping straight into implementation, we examine how various scenarios may affect a particular solution concerning the problem at hand's impact.
-As our product core is open source-oriented, balancing solutions without burdening communities becomes vital; improving paid offerings should never come at Open-source offering cost.
+* We strive to write code that is easy to understand and maintain

+We believe code is a language.
+Written code is a way to communicate intent.
+It's about explaining to the reader what this code does, in the shortest amount of time possible.
+As such, writing clean code is supremely important to us.
+We believe that this contributes to keeping our codebase maintainable, and helps us maintain speed in the long run.

+* We think about solutions before committing

+We don't jump to implementation immediately.
+We think about the problem at hand, and try to examine the impact that this solution may have in a multitude of scenarios.
+As our product core is open source, we need to balance the solutions and avoid implementations that may be cumbersome for our community.
+The need to improve our paid offering must never come at the cost of our open source offering.

 ### Required reading